Aluminum Air Conditioning Repair Tips

 During the summer months, you need the air conditioning system in your car to be in pristine condition, especially if you intend on hitting the road and traveling in your vehicle frequently.

-However, the aluminum pipes and radiator fins which make up the air conditioning system can be susceptible to splits and holes and a result of the vibrations from the car which can lead to deterioration.
+However, the aluminum pipes and radiator fins which make up the air conditioning system can be susceptible to splits and holes as a result of the vibrations from the car which can lead to deterioration.
 If you aren’t wanting to spend a fortune on repairs, then DIY auto air conditioning repair is the perfect option, and easy to do with a little know-how.

 Before checking for any damage to your air conditioning system, make sure the engine is turned off and no longer warm.
 To identify the presence of a small split or leak which is immediately visible, leak detection dye may be required.